MENTAL HEALTH AWARENESS MONTH 2016

 - NAMI Family Support Group training to become a Facilitator.
 NAMI-NYS.
 Contact your local affiliate.

 - In Our Own Voice Training to become a Presenter.
 NAMI-NYS.
 Contact your local affiliate.
-This training is FULL and we are not accepting applications at this time.

 - NAMI Family-to-Family Training to become a Teacher.
 NAMI-NYS.
 Contact your local affiliate.

 - NAMI Ending the Silence training to become a Presenter.
 St. Vincent's in Westchester.

 - NAMI Parent & Teachers as Allies training to become a Presenter.
 St. Vincent's in Westchester.

 - Family-to-Family by NAMI AMICO.
 Tuesdays from 6;30 to 9pm, for 12 continuous weeks.
 At First Presbyterian Church, 33 Park Place, Goshen, NY 10924.
 Contact Catha Weiben (845) 551-1777.